sumitsarkar1/S5-Assignment/README.md

 # S5-Assignment
 Reach 99.4 plus test accuracy with less than 10k parameters in 15 epochs

-Step 1 :
+## Step 1 : ##

-  Target :
+  ### Target : ###
   Set up a basic skeleton model, train it for 15 epochs to achieve 99.4 test accuracy

-  Results :
-  a.)
-Paramteres : 19.6k
-  b.)
-Best train accuracy : 99.67
-  c.)
-Best test accuracy : 99.02

-  Analysis :
-  a.)
-Model is overfitting.
-Requires regularization. b.)
-Number of parameters are large

-Step 2 :

-  Target :
-  a.)
-Make the model lighter i.e. less than 10k b.)
-Add regularization by Batchnormalization and Dropout

-  Results :
-  a.)
-Paramteres : 9.9k

-  --------------------------After Batchnormalization-------------------------
-  a.)
-Best train accuracy : 99.64
-  b.)
-Best test accuracy : 99.25

-  -------------------- After Batchnormalization and Dropout------------ a.)
-Best train accuracy : 99.40 b.)
-Best test accuracy : 99.31

-  Analysis :
-  a.)
-Difference between train accuracy and test accuracy has lessened b.)
-Number of parameters are less than 10k c.)
-Test accuracy needs to increase and hit 99.4 or above consistently d.)
-GAP needs to be introduced

-Step 3 :

-  Target :
-  a.)
-Add a GAP layer
-  b.)
-Add data augmentation
-  c.)
-Experiment with Learning Rate (LR) using LR Scheduler

-  Results :
-  a.)
-Paramteres : 9.9k

-  --------------------------After GAP layer------------------------------------------
-  a.)
-Best train accuracy : 99.47
-  b.)
-Best test accuracy : 99.43 (once above 99.4)

-  -------------------- After GAP and data augmentation---------------------- a.)
-Best train accuracy : 99.19 b.)
-Best test accuracy : 99.41 (3 times above 99.4)

-  -----------After GAP , data augmentation and LR experiments------- a.)
-Best train accuracy : 99.20 b.)
-Best test accuracy : 99.48 (6 times >= 99.4 out of last 9 epochs )

-  Analysis :
-  a.)
-All factors contribute to increase test accuracy b.) data augmentation of random rotation applied b.)
-LR scheduler is used to fine tune the LR

-Step 4 :

-  Target :
-  a.)
-Reduce number of parameters to less than 8k and achieve 99.4 plus test accuracy in 15 epochs

-  Results :
-  a.)
-Paramteres : 7.9k
-  b.)
-Best train accuracy : 99.14
-  c.)
-Best test accuracy : 99.53 (last 6 epochs are 99.4 above)

-  Analysis :
-  a.)
-Number of network parameters reduced by decresing number of channels in CNN pipeline b.)
-Model was underfitting, hence dropout layers removed from all layers c.) gamma of LR scheduler has been experimented with to achieve 99.4 above
+  ### Results : ###
+  1. Paramteres : 19.6k
+  2. Best train accuracy : 99.67
+  3. Best test accuracy : 99.02

+  ### Analysis : ###
+  1. Model is overfitting.
+Requires regularization
+  2. Number of parameters are large

+## Step 2 : ##

+  ### Target : ###
+  1. Make the model lighter i.e. less than 10k
+  3. Add regularization by Batchnormalization and Dropout

+  ### Results : ###
+  1. Paramteres : 9.9k
+  2. After Batchnormalization :
+     1. Best train accuracy : 99.64
+     2. Best test accuracy : 99.25
+  3. After Batchnormalization and Dropout
+     1. Best train accuracy : 99.40
+     2. Best test accuracy : 99.31

+  ### Analysis : ###
+  1. Difference between train accuracy and test accuracy has lessened
+  2. Number of parameters are less than 10k
+  3. Test accuracy needs to increase and hit 99.4 or above consistently
+  4. GAP needs to be introduced

+## Step 3 : ##

+  ### Target : ###
+  1. Add a GAP layer
+  2. Add data augmentation
+  3. Experiment with Learning Rate (LR) using LR Scheduler

+  ### Results : ###
+  1. Paramteres : 9.9k
+  2. After GAP layer :
+     1. Best train accuracy : 99.47
+     2. Best test accuracy : 99.43 (once above 99.4)
+  3. After GAP and data augmentation
+     1. Best train accuracy : 99.19
+     2. Best test accuracy : 99.41 (3 times above 99.4)
+  4. After GAP , data augmentation and LR experiments
+     1. Best train accuracy : 99.20
+     2. Best test accuracy : 99.48 (6 times >= 99.4 out of last 9 epochs )

+  ### Analysis : ###
+  1. All factors contribute to increase test accuracy
+  2. Data augmentation of random rotation applied
+  3. LR scheduler is used to fine tune the LR

+## Step 4 : ##

+  ### Target : ###
+  1. Reduce number of parameters to less than 8k and achieve 99.4 plus test accuracy in 15 epochs

+  ### Results : ###
+  1. Paramteres : 7.9k
+  2. Best train accuracy : 99.14
+  3. Best test accuracy : 99.53 (last 6 epochs are 99.4 above)

+  ### Analysis : ###
+  1. Number of network parameters reduced by decresing number of channels in CNN pipeline
+  2. Model was underfitting, hence dropout layers removed from all layers
+  3. Gamma of LR scheduler has been experimented with to achieve 99.4 above